Avaiga/taipy-doc/docs/manuals/deployment/prepare-taipy-for-deployment.md

 tp.run(gui, title="Taipy Demo")
 ```

-You can run this application by doing `python main.py` and obtain the following output:
+You can run this application with `python main.py` and obtain the following output:
 ```
 * Server starting on http://127.0.0.1:5000
 * Serving Flask app ‘Taipy’ (lazy loading)